 It is later reported that the US aid includes battle-planning assistance.
-According to a report published in 'The New York Times' on 18 August 2002, more that 60 officers of the US Defence Intelligence Agency (DIA) secretly supplied Iraq with detailed information on Iranian deployments, tactical planning for battles, plans for air strikes and bomb-damage assessments.
+According to a report published in 'The New York Times' on 18 August 2002, more that 60 officers of the US Defence Intelligence Agency (DIA) secretly supplied Iraq with tactical planning for battles, plans for air strikes, bomb-damage assessments and detailed information on Iranian deployments.
 Satellite photographs of the war front were also provided by the CIA.

 1986 - In June the US Congress votes to resume aid to the Contras.
 The US$100 million provided in military and nonmilitary assistance forces the Nicaraguan government to increase spending on defence, further damaging economic development.

-1987 - When the US Congress again withdraws aid to the Contras following the Iran-Contra Affair the war in Nicaragua dwindles to a stalemate, opening the way for a negotiated peace settlement.
+1987 - When the US Congress again withdraws aid to the Contras following the Iran-Contra Affair the war in Nicaragua stalls, opening the way for a negotiated peace settlement.
 A temporary cease-fire agreement is signed in March 1988.